fushra/meml-standard/docs/syntaxStandard.md

 // Everything inside of the grouping takes precedence to
 // everything outside
 grouping    = '(' expression ')';

+// When you need to pass paramaters into a function or
+// component, you would use a destructure expression.
+// They only take in identifiers and WILL NOT take in
+// literals
+destructure = '(' IDENTIFIER* ')';

 // All of the different operators that you should want
 //